ethereum-optimism/community-hub/src/docs/useful-tools/networks.md

 ### RPC endpoints

-Our providers are working on adding support for Optimism Goerli.
+We have [several providers](./providers.md) that support Optimism Goerli.
-For now, use the Optimism provided endpoints in the table.

 ### Test ETH